-- In a big bowl, mix together flour and yeast.
-In smaller bowl, combine sugar, salt, milk and margarine or butter.
-Warm liquids in microwave for 1 minute on high power.
+In a big bowl, mix together flour and yeast.
+In a smaller bowl, combine sugar, salt, milk and margarine or butter.
+Warm liquids in the microwave for 1 minute on high power.
 Remove from microwave and add the egg and beat several times until well blended.

 - Pour the liquid mixture over the flour mixture and fold until a dough forms.
 Knead the dough on a clean surface dusted with flour until it becomes smooth and elastic, about 5-10 minutes.

-- Place the baking sheet at the middle rack and bake at 150°C for 20 minutes.
+- Place the baking sheet on the middle rack and bake at 150°C for 20 minutes.

 You may also use active dry yeast but it needs to be proofed first by dissolving it in lukewarm water or, in this case, in the milk with a tablespoon sugar (taken from the ingredients for dough)